 Green Life Volunteers is looking for a veterinary student or animal lover to help out at a rural vet clinic in Puerto Jimenez, on the Osa Peninsula.
 The Osa Peninsula is a remote, rural, and economically challenged area.

 As a volunteer on this project you’ll be working with the local town vet.
 The vet, Ricardo, is happy to train you so that you can even take care of some patients or assist with procedures and surgeries.

 The project would be great for a vet student, or someone interested in becoming a vet student – since you may be able to use your volunteer time in your studies as work experience time.
 The vet clinic is the only one in a large rural area, and thus they are always very busy.
 There are plenty of dogs and cats (and other animals) to take care off on a daily basis.
 The vet also organizes spaying and neutering clinics almost on a weekly basis, when he offers spaying and neutering for a cheaper fare and where assistants are always needed.

 - Translate if foreigners come into the vet who don’t speak Spanish

 - Help in the pet shop part of the clinic selling, stocking and labeling products

 - Clean cages, back clinic areas, and general maintenance of the vet clinic

 - Help to clean equipment the vet uses and needs during surgeries

-- Prepare dogs/ cats for the vet (weighing of animals, measuring temperature etc.)
+- Prepare dogs/ cats for the vet visit, such as weighing of animals, measuring temperature etc.

 As a veterinary clinic volunteer you’re basically an intern to the veterinary doctor at the clinic.
 You’ll be helping with everything needed around the clinic and you’ll help in surgeries.
 Many volunteers have used their experience at the vet clinic as internship experience for studying veterinary sciences and for becoming a vet.
 A lot of universities would give you credit for doing an internship at our vet clinic.